dorathyofoha/vpn-usage/README.md

 -	Create a Windows 10 virtual machine in Azure
 -	Remote Desktop into the VM
 -	Use whatismyipaddress.com to find the IP address and location for the VM
--	Download the free version of ProtonVPN (create an account if there is no preexisting account)
+-	Download the free version of ProtonVPN (create an account if there is no pre-existing account)
 -	In ProtonVPN, connect to a server in another country
 -	Use whatismyipaddress.com to find the new IP address and location for the VM
 -	Browse a webpage to see if there are any changes to the URL or language
--	Delete Resource Groups in Azure
+-	Delete Resource Groups in Azure after completion

 <h2>Synopsis</h2>